tagraha/address-book-react/README.md

 npm install
 ```

-at this point make `.env` file on your root directory. you can copy it from `.env_example` file.
+at this point make `.env` file on your root directory. you can copy it from `.env_example` file. after that you can continue run npm script below to start development environtment.

 ```bash
 npm run develop